It can be fun to talk to others about food. You can learn so much about someone by finding out what they love to cook, eat, and serve.

 But real nuts – like walnuts, pecans, pistachios, and macadamias – can be wonderful for your health.
 In fact, nuts are even included in the American Heart Association dietary metrics for heart health.5 So, make a handful of the right nuts a part of your daily routine.

 5. Beans – Now, it may surprise you that I’m including beans.
 But there’s a secret about this amazing source of protein… Though beans do contain lectins, if you pressure cook them, you can actually kill almost all of the lectins inside them.
 Now, I wouldn’t recommend eating them every day, but when pressure-cooked, they’re a good occasional source of protein.
-And, just in case you’re wondering if cooking beans in crock pot or over the stove will do the same thing, here’s the science behind why pressure cooking kills lectins.
+And, just in case you’re wondering if cooking beans in crock pot or over the stove wont have the same effect.

 Turns out, there are lots of vegetarian and vegan options to enjoy, even if you’re trying to limit your lectin intake.
 And just because you see animal sources of protein in some lectin-free recipes, it doesn’t mean you’re out of the game.
 If you’re a vegetarian or vegan, give these five vegetarian superfoods a go and see how satiated they leave you …